ap211unitech/fundfusion/README.md

 - Node.js
 - npm or yarn
-- MetaMask or any Ethereum wallet
+- MetaMask or any EVM wallet

 ### Installation